Mambouna/openlegend-de/README.md

 ### Review
 **First of all, thank you to everyone proofreading!**

 Second, please don't feel any obligation to read through the entire translation.
-If you have the time to proofread a small part, that's already a big help.
+If you have the time to read a small part, that's already a big help.

 I would welcome Feedback for three kinds of errors:
 1. Rules-Error: If a rule is translated incorrectly, please indicate where and if possible, what the correct interpretation is.